Orders are shipped within 10 days after order placement. Thank you for your patience and support!

 Both methods share the necessity that the solvent needs to cover all the herbal material so the herbal material does not have the opportunity to oxidize or mold.

-Using a more precise method, we need to ask ourselves: how much liquid do I use in proportion to herbs?
 Here, herbalists use a ratio, and the ratio depends both on how potent we want our preparation to be and how dense the herbal material is.
 It’s important to note here that potency does not necessarily mean “more effective”.
 Rather, it has more to do with how much of an extract is needed for a given effect.
 Less potent preparations require a higher dosage for the same effect as a lower dose of a higher potency preparation.
 The same applies to the flavor of an herb coming through in a blend, higher potency extracts will require less of that extract to make itself known in the blend.

-In the meantime, let’s try and make it as simple as possible, by going back to our original question: how much liquid do I use in proportion to herb?
+For now, let’s try and make it as simple as possible by going back to our original question:

 Using this ratio, amounts are always measured by weight rather than volume, as the weights of various solvents are different.
 Alcohol and water, however, have a weight that is closely related to its volume (i.e. 100g of water or alcohol is about equivalent to 100ml of water or alcohol).
 Since we will be using alcohol and water as our primary solvents, we have the luxury of weighing the herb and measuring the solvent by volume.
 Most herbalists, in fact, when making alcohol-based extracts, simply convert weight to volume when measuring the solvent.